Thunder Volleyball Club

 1. Thunder Volleyball Club is a volleyball club for school aged children.
 It is a competitive volleyball program that provides instruction, training and prepares each player for competition for club, school and possibly college play.
 Sportsmanship and team play are important goals of the club.
 The tryouts will commence in the summer and into the fall if needed.

-2. Club fees pay for a pre approved gym rental for team strategy practice, entry fees into local tournaments, coaching salaries, equipment, club operating expenses for the year and a uniform jersey top for the player.
+2. Club fees pay for a pre approved gym rental for team strategy practice, entry fees into local tournaments, coaching salaries, equipment, club operating expenses for the year, team player apparel and a uniform jersey top for the player.
 Jersey tops will be issued to each player only when club fee payments have been paid in full.
 A payment plan will be provided to the parents in the contract.
 Total amount of club fees are to be paid in full by November 1st of each club season.